indabax-za/indabax-za.github.io/content/faq/_index.md

 Yes, we will provide **lunch** on conference days.
 We will also provide some snacks throughout the day.
 Dietary requirements are collected in the registration form.

-Most **evenings** will host an activity with some food and drinks provided, but in limited quantities and not intended as a full dinner experience.
-We strongly encourage you to make friends and go explore town for dinner.
+Most **evenings** will host an activity with some snacks and drinks provided, but in limited quantities and not intended as a full dinner experience.
+We strongly encourage you to make friends and get dinner.

-If you have an "accommodation" travel grant and are booked by us to stay in the student residence, you will have access to the kitchens to prepare your own meals.
+If you have an "accommodation" travel grant and are booked by us to stay in the student residence, you will have access to the kitchens to prepare your own meals, but there is no cutlery.

 #### {{<icon "fa-solid fa-mug-saucer">}} &nbsp; **I'm still hungry - where can I get food on campus?** {.faq-item}